 A qualified teacher already employed in a school requires to give a minimum of 6 weeks notice, or half a term – senior staff and many working in private establishments may have to give as much as a full term.
 “We often recruit private tutors who are currently employed in a permanent school-based teaching post.
 They are unable to start working with us until a clear offer has been made and their notice period is complete,” reminds Adam Caller.

 “Each family’s tutoring requirements are different and finding the best tutor for them involves a complex and lengthy recruitment process,” stated Mr Caller when explaining the engagement process for private tutors.“

 Mr Caller was also keen to point out that, like other sectors in the private market, the more experienced, better-qualified tutors are often engaged first: “Last minute tutoring placements can result in parent’s having make a compromise” Adam Caller says, “When we are asked us to find a tutor at short notice we usually succeed.
-However, to hire the very best tutor, you need to start looking early”.
+However, to hire the very best, high calibre tutors, you need to start looking early”.

 Mr Caller explained a typical nine-month recruitment schedule: “In an ideal world we’d meet a family before Christmas, advertise in the January, review candidates and be ready to have a shortlist by Easter.
 After the best match is made in the spring term, the final candidate can hand in their notice at the end of that term, work out that period during the summer term, ready to start with a new family in the September”, and Mr Caller emphasised that parent’s often under-estimate how long this process can take.